Things to consider when developing an advertising or promotional plan for your new business.

 You will want to choose a promotional item that represents or complements the industry you are in (e.g., schools, healthcare, corporate, sales, etc.) as well as reflects the image you want to portray (e.g., upscale; trendy; casual; socially-conscious; etc.).

-I recommend: Promotional product suppliers often group their products by industry or type, for example: families with children (e.g. coloring books, or summer fun); a corporate or sophisticated audience (e.g., wine accessories, or golf items); the college scene (e.g., college trends, or cheerleading items); while other classifications are more universal (e.g. outdoor activities, or safety items).
+I recommend: Promotional product suppliers often group their products by industry or type, for example: families with children (e.g. custom coloring books, or summer fun); a corporate or sophisticated audience (e.g., promotional wine accessories, or promotional golf items); the college scene (e.g., college trends, or cheerleading items); while other classifications are more universal (e.g. outdoor activities, or safety items).
 There is a lot of room for creativity and cross-overs.
 It is okay to think outside of the box, but make sure the connection is recognizable and appropriate.

 What you are able to achieve is not just a function of how big your advertising or promotional budget is, but is related more to how well you use the resources that you do have.
 As Anthony Robbins has said, "the ultimate resource is resourcefulness."